Arthur Porritt, Baron Porritt

 Colonel Arthur Espie Porritt, Baron Porritt, Bt, GCMG, GCVO, CBE, KStJ, FRCS (10 August 1900 – 1 January 1994) was a New Zealand physician, military surgeon, statesman and athlete.
 He won a bronze medal at the 1924 Summer Olympics in the 100 m sprint.
-He served as the 11th governor-general of New Zealand from 1967 to 1972.
+He served as the 11th governor-general of New Zealand from 1967 to 1972, becoming the first New Zealand-born person to hold the office.

 Early life

-Porritt was born in Wanganui, New Zealand, the son of Ivy Elizabeth Porritt (née McKenzie) and Ernest Edward Porritt, a doctor.
+Porritt was born in Whanganui, New Zealand, the son of Ivy Elizabeth Porritt (née McKenzie) and Ernest Edward Porritt, a doctor.
 His mother died in 1914 during his first year at the Wanganui Collegiate School, and his father left soon after to serve in World War I. He became a keen athlete.

-In 1920 he began studying towards a medical degree at the University of Otago where he was a resident at Selwyn College and President of the Selwyn College Students' Association.
+In 1920 Porritt began studying towards a medical degree at the University of Otago where he was a resident at Selwyn College and President of the Selwyn College Students' Association.
 In 1923 Porritt was awarded a Rhodes Scholarship, and he studied medicine from 1924 to 1926 at Magdalen College, Oxford.

 Sporting career

 Porritt represented New Zealand at the 1924 Summer Olympics in Paris, France, where he won a bronze medal in the 100 metre dash; the winner was Harold Abrahams (1899–1978).
 The race took place at 7 pm on 7 July 1924.
 Abrahams and Porritt dined together at 7 pm on 7 July every year thereafter, until Abrahams' death.
 The race was later immortalised in the film Chariots of Fire, but due to Porritt's modesty his name was changed to "Tom Watson".
 He also won two qualifying races in the 200 m, but did not advance in the semi-final.
-Porritt was captain of the New Zealand team at the 1928 Summer Olympics in Amsterdam, but withdrew from the 100 m because of an injury.
+Porritt was captain of the New Zealand team at the 1928 Summer Olympics in Amsterdam but withdrew from the 100 m because of an injury.

 Porritt is only one of two people to have the rare honour of twice being the New Zealand flag bearer at Olympic Games, the other being Les Mills.

 After retirement from athletics, Porritt was New Zealand's team manager at the 1934 British Empire Games in London and 1936 Summer Olympics in Berlin.
-Porritt was the New Zealand member of the International Olympic Committee from 1934 until his appointment as governor-general in 1967.
+Porritt was the New Zealand member of the International Olympic Committee from 1934 until he was appointed governor-general in 1967.
 He was the first President of the IOC Medical Commission and served from 1961 to 1967.

 Porritt served as chairman of the British Empire and Commonwealth Games Federation from the 1950 Auckland games to the 1966 Kingston games.